littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 The field of civics mods has gotten more crowded, so I figured it would make sense to make a note about compatibility.
 This mod only adds new things to the game, in new files.
 There's no possibility of my mod conflicting with another due to both editing base game files.
 That said, there's no guarantee that all the civic combinations between my mods and others will make sense or be balanced.
 Also, if a mod radically changes the way ethics work (especially renaming the base ethics), compatibility will be shaky at best.

 5. Changes

+v1.6.5 (05-12-20) - 2.6.* "Verne" Backup
+-Desc. updated to reflect status.
+-Business Lobby has become "Budgetary Thrift" and will be reworked into something more interesting (hopefully) in a future update, but Merchant Guilds just makes it thematically redundant.
+-Workers' Councils not incompatible with Budgetary Thrift.
+-Corporate Neofeudalism now requires Merchant Guilds instead of Business Lobby.
+-Galactic Cartel (non-Megacorp version) now requires Cutthroat Politics or Shadow Council instead of Business Lobby.
+-Proprietary Franchise now requires Cutthroat Politics rather than a choice of that or Business Lobby.

 v1.6.4 (04-16-20) - Small fixes and improvements
 -Added icons for Educational Consortium, Scientific Management, and all new origins.